FilippoPisello/PandasSpread/readme.md

 These can be found in tier 1.1 in the code base.

 ## 3.4.
 Methods
 This section just includes the methods which are meant to be accessed by the user, thus of tier 1.2.
-For further info on the methods of lower tier, please consult the docstrings.
+For further info on the methods of lower tiers, please consult their docstrings.

 ### 3.4.1.
 Column
-Returns list of cells making up a column.
+Returns the list of cells making up a column in the form ["A1", "A2", ...].

 The column can be identified using its numeric index, its spreadsheet letter or its label.
 Multiple columns can be accessed as well.